TESD-Tech/.github/profile/README.md

 While this repo is mostly for internal use, we welcome contributions to our public software packages.
 Please read through our [Contribution Guidelines](link-to-guidelines) before submitting any pull requests.

 ## 📜 License
-Our public software packages are licensed under the MIT Open Source License.
+Our public software packages are licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
 For more details, please refer to the LICENSE file in each package's directory.